GitHub Classroom

 - In that local area you will initialize git, connect your repo,

-and you will pull code back to your local development area from your remote
+and pull code to your local development area from your remote

 repo.